-Elemental mapping for 88Sr, 137Ba, 206Pb, 208Pb, 238U and 238U/206Pb ratio shows that the distribution of most elements is relatively homogeneous (Fig.3), and in good accordance with the luminescence data.
-Higher intensities for 238U and 88Sr were observed along grain boundaries and discontinuities, whereas Pb and the rest of the trace elements are more homogeneously distributed, arguing for steady environmental conditions during the deposition.
-Ten random regions of interest (ROI) were selected throughout the sample to mimic 10 spot analysis carried out at 85-90 microns spot size - just like one would do for U-Pb geochronology.
-These ROIs were generated by drawing on the map circular regions with the radius of 85 or 90 microns in diameter.
+10 spot analysis carried out at 85-90 μm spot size - just like one would do for U-Pb geochronology.
+These ROIs were generated by drawing on the map circular regions with the radius of 85 or 90 μm in diameter.
 The pixels comprising each ROI were pooled together as representing the equivalent of a single spot analysis.
-The statistical data for each cluster (data are given in supplementary file) were compared.
+The statistical data for each cluster (data are given in the Supplement) were compared.
 The average values for all pixel data are within 2 standard errors and in good agreement, indicating that, at least based on the elemental distribution we measured, the sample is relatively homogeneous for a natural sample.
-To further investigate the chemical homogeneity of the sample, a random transect through one of the growth zones was drawn and the signal intensities for 238U were extracted.
-The transect data also indicate that 238U variations are within 2 standard errors of the average value (full data is avilable in Table S1 in the supplement).
+To further investigate the chemical homogeneity of the sample, a random transect through one of the growth zones was drawn and the signal intensities for U were extracted.
+The transect data also indicate that U variations are within 2 standard errors of the average value (full data are available in Table S1 in the Supplement).